 Field notes, for the ethnographically uninitiated, are detailed descriptions of field work (interviews with and observations of people).
-Contrary to what the name suggests, field notes are not actually taken in the field while we are interviewing and observing people.
-Rather, while we are in the field we take scratch notes.
-In our scratch notes … Continue reading »
+Contrary to what the name suggests, field notes are not actually taken … Continue reading

 Quantitative: The First Patterns of Play Data Visualization

 Ladies and gentlemen, the moment you’ve all been waiting for has finally arrived!
 The first data visualization of Plant Wars player interactions is finished!
-The data used in this visualization tracked Plant Wars in-game banking transactions, of which there are several varieties.
-A player can deposit money into a bank, transfer it to another player, … Continue reading »
+The data used in this visualization … Continue reading

 Now, For Some Robots